Mackinac Bridge: Facts and figures

 The Mackinac Bridge is a toll bridge on Interstate 75 (I-75).
 The US Highway 27 (US 27) designation was initially extended across the bridge.
 In November 1960, sections of I-75 freeway opened from Indian River north to the southern bridge approaches in Mackinaw City, and US 27 was removed from the bridge.
 It is one of only three segments of I-75 that are tolled, the others being the American half of the International Bridge near Sault Ste.
 Marie, Michigan, and Alligator Alley in Florida.
 The current toll is $4.00 for automobiles and $5.00 per axle for trucks.
 The Mackinac Bridge Authority raised the toll in 2007 to fund a $300 million renovation program, which would include completely replacing the bridge deck.

-Every Labor Day, the bridge is open to walkers for the Mackinac Bridge Walk.

 Painting of the bridge takes seven years, and when painting of the bridge is complete, it begins again.
 The current painting project began in 1999 and was expected to take 20 years to complete because the lead-based paint needs to be removed, incurring additional disposal requirements.

 The bridge celebrated its 150 millionth vehicle crossing on September 6, 2009.